Country Club, Bronx: Demographics

 Throgs Neck, and Westchester Square, had 121,868 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 81.1 years.
 This is about the same as the median life expectancy of 81.2 for all New York City neighborhoods.
-Most inhabitants are youth and middle-aged adults: 20% are between the ages of between 0–17, 26% between 25–44, and 27% between 45–64.
+Most inhabitants are youth and middle-aged adults: 20% are between the ages of between 0–17, 26% between 25 and 44, and 27% between 45 and 64.
 The proportion of college-aged and elderly residents was lower, at 9% and 18% respectively.

 Health

 As of 2018, preterm births are more common in Community District 10, which comprises Country Club, City Island, Co-op City, Pelham Bay, Schuylerville, Throgs Neck, and Westchester Square, than in other places citywide, though births to teenage mothers are less common.
 In Community District 10, there were 110 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 10.3 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Community District 10 has a low population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 7%, lower than the citywide rate of 14%, though this was based on a small sample size.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Community District 10 is 0.0075 mg/m3, the same as the city average.
 Fourteen percent of Community District 10 residents are smokers, which is the same as the city average of 14% of residents being smokers.
 In Community District 10, 24% of residents are obese, 13% are diabetic, and 37% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 25% of children are obese, compared to the citywide average of 20%.